hbc/Intro-to-Unix/lessons/01_the_filesystem.md

 ## Creating, moving, copying, and removing

-Now we can move around in the file structure, look at files, search files, redirect.
-But what if we want to do normal things like copy files or move them around or get rid of them.
+What if we want to do normal things like copy files or move them around or get rid of them.
 Sure we could do most of these things without the command line, but what fun would that be?!
-Besides it's often faster to do it at the command line, or you'll be on a remote server like Amazon where you won't have another option.
+Besides it's often faster to do it at the command line, or you'll be on a remote server like a compute cluster or on the cloud where you won't have another option.

 Our raw data in this case is fastq files.
 We don't want to change the original files, so let's make a copy to work with.